ejolly/pymer4/docs/categorical.rst

 Categorical Predictors
 =======================

+The syntax for handling categorical predictors is **different** between standard regression models and multi-level models in :code:`pymer4`.
+This is because formula parsing is passed to R for multi-level models, but handled by Python for standard regression models.
+Please note the differences below.

 Standard Regression Models
 --------------------------
 :code:`Lm()` models uses `patsy  <https://patsy.readthedocs.io/en/latest/>`_ to parse model formulae for *standard regression analyses*.
 Patsy is very powerful and has built-in support for handling categorical coding schemes (e.g. wrapping predictors in the :code:`C()` syntax).
 Patsy can also perform some pre-processing such as scaling and standardization.